Last updated November 17, 2020

-5.11.2020: The Makah Nation (Neah Bay) is closed until further notice to all visitors and tourist activities through June 30.
-The Quileute Nation (La Push) has extended their closure to June 4.
-This includes beaches, trails, museums, events, lodging facilities, restaurants, shops, etc. The beaches of the Quinault Indian Nation are also closed off to the public until further notice and no permits are being issued at this time.
-The Squaxin Island Tribe community is also closed off to the public until further notice.
+11.13.20: The Makah Nation (Neah Bay) and the Quileute Nation (La Push) are still closed until further notice to all visitors.
+This includes beaches, trails, museums, events, lodging facilities, restaurants, shops, etc. The beaches of the Quinault Indian Nation are also still closed off to the public until further notice and no permits are being issued at this time.
+The Squaxin Island Tribe community is also still closed off to the public until further notice.
 These measures are taken to protect the health, safety and welfare of their communities, elders and tribal people, and in conjunction with Tribal, County and State emergency management agencies.
 The tribes appreciate your understanding, and look forward to welcoming visitors once again at the appropriate time.

 The Nature Conservancy Lands